ddev/ddev/docs/content/users/topics/phpstorm.md

 ## Full Integration with Docker, DDEV, and PhpStorm

 For full integration of PhpStorm and DDEV, it's easiest to use the [DDEV Integration Plugin](https://plugins.jetbrains.com/plugin/18813-ddev-integration) or in `Preferences -> Plugins -> Marketplace` search for `DDEV`.
 That does almost all of what is discussed here automatically, and works on all platforms.
-The only thing it doesn't currently do is set up `phpunit`.
+The only thing it doesn't currently do is set up `phpunit`, and it doesn't point docker-compose correctly.

+For any setup, including the [DDEV Integration Plugin](https://plugins.jetbrains.com/plugin/18813-ddev-integration):

+1. In Preferences->Build, Execution, Deployment->Docker->Tools, set the docker-compose executable to DDEV's private docker-compose, `<your-home-directory>/.ddev/bin/docker-compose`.
+If you're using WSL2 and running PhpStorm on the Windows side, PhpStorm can't use docker-compose from WSL2, so at least configure Docker Desktop in Settings->General to "Use Docker Compose V2" and use a recent version of Docker Desktop.

 ### Requirements